mikecamara/BasicImageViewer/README.md

 * Users should then be able to supply a search term to search all of Flickr (regardless of location) to receive results related to that search term.
 ```
 if let results = results {
-// 3 The results get logged and added to the front of the searches array
+// The results get logged and added to the front of the searches array
 print("Found \(results.searchResults.count) matching \(results.searchTerm)")
 self.searches.insert(results, at: 0)

-// 4  have new data and need to refresh the UI
+// Have new data and need to refresh the UI
 self.collectionView?.reloadData()
 }